lbell/MySql-Dumb-Backup/README.md

 - No Triggers

 Then you can easily export / dump that version and upload somewhere else for people do all sorts of READ ONLY number crunching and data analysis.

+# Usage

+Copy in to your MySQL editor of choice (like Workbench), change the names of the in and out (master backup) databases, and run the puppy.